 Why is My Honeywell Hot Water Heater Tripping the Reset Button?

-Honeywell designs its heater reset buttons to trip as a safety precaution.
+Honeywell designs its gas valves to trip as a safety precaution.
 When the water temperature rises in an uncontrolled fashion, the reset button is tripped.

 Here are some reasons why the reset button may trip.